lucatacconi/crunz-ui/README.md

 return $schedule;
 ```

-Crunz-Ui natively uses Crunz libraries and functions to read and interpret the configured tasks.
+Crunz-ui natively uses Crunz libraries and functions to read and interpret the configured tasks.

-Then it presents tasks in a tabular and graphical display.
+Then it presents tasks in a tabular or graphical display showing them on a monthly or daily view.

+## What else can Crunz-ui do?

+In addition to displaying tasks in tabular or graphic format, Crunz-ui allows you to:
+* Load new tasks with an intuitive and simple file upload system
+* Download or view the content of the task via interface
+* Quick display of the execution result of the tasks that have been executed (Indicator icons easily show the result)
+* Display of the execution log of the tasks performed using the appropriate interface
+* Forced run of the task, even outside the scheduled time with eventual display of the log once the execution is completed